-- Next, you will need to remove the 21 mm nut that holds the steering wheel.
+- Next, remove the 21 mm nut holding the steering wheel.
 It is easier to remove this nut using a breaker bar.

 - Once you remove the steering wheel, you can access the clock spring.
 Before removing the clock spring, the plastic trim must be removed, which is held in place with three screws.